rackerlabs/support-how-to/content/cloud-databases/cloud-databases-faq.md

 The behavior of your instance during a backup depends on the storage engine that you are using for tables.
 If you use only InnoDB, write access to your database instance is not suspended.
-Conversely, if you have MyISAM tables, those databases are write-locked during the backup process.
+However, if you have MyISAM tables, those databases are write-locked during the backup process.

 #### What storage engines do you support for database backups?

-MySQL supports several types of table engines, also known as *table types*.
-The tables on a Cloud Databases instance can use a mix of different table engine types or they can all use the same type.
+MySQL supports several types of table engines, which are also known as *table types*.
+The tables on a Cloud Databases instance can either use a mix of different table engine types, or use the same type.
 We currently support backups of databases that use InnoDB and MyISAM.

 #### How much do you charge for database backups?